Attica, Ohio

 Attica is a village in Seneca County, Ohio, United States.
-The population was 899 at the 2010 census.
+The population was 873 at the 2020 census.

 Attica was designated a Tree City USA by the National Arbor Day Foundation.

 History

 Attica was named after Attica, New York, the hometown of a pioneer settler.

+One of the first women to die in World War I, Clara Ayres, is buried in the local cemetery.
+An Ohio Historical Marker has been placed in the cemetery to commemorate her.